-In this by-election, aside from interview sessions in areas of Bukit Selambau, the observations had also yielded an answer to why do the people vote.
+Aside from interview sessions in areas of Bukit Selambau, the observations had also yielded an answer to why do the people vote.
 After following a series of speeches and interviewing the local population, a number of conclusions were to the question of why do they vote?
-Firstly, voting and elections were a form of basic socialization in which families; friends at cafes and workplaces, general interest groups, neighborhoods, and other local factors had a form of influence to the voters' behavior.

-Next, the issue of the candidates and leaders who were charismatic had shown that the voters were more inclined to support the candidate and leader and not the party as the basis of their voting.
+Firstly, the issue of the candidates and leaders who were charismatic had shown that the voters were more inclined to support the candidate and leader and not the party as the basis of their voting.
 Before PRU 12, the trend of choosing parties was more prominent as it can influence the voters to select them, regardless of the candidates.
-This was because easily accessibly Medias such as blogs were not readily available back then.
+This was because easily accessibly medias such as blogs were not readily available back then.
 However, after the political tsunami that took place a year ago, based on the voters' trend in other places such as Kuala Terengganu and Ijok, it was apparent that the candidates were the stronger factor in helping the voters to make their choice.
-70 percent from 100 respondents or 70 people are agreed that candidates and leaders as a one factor could lead to win in this by-election.

 This scenario had basically presented to us the reality; that in every by-election or general election, there would be rivalries between BN and PR.
 Regardless of the candidate, the BN's and PR's leadership had an influence on the voters' decision.
 This was evident in the series of speeches that were delivered by Datuk Seri Anwar Ibrahim, in which it were hugely received by the common public.
 Even though KEADILAN's candidate, S. Manikumar was not popular and had no experience in politics, Datuk Seri Anwar Ibrahim's popularity successfully covered him up.